bitrix24/b24restdocs/api-reference/imopenlines/openlines/standard-method-info.md

 || **NAME***
 [`crm_item`](../data-types.md) | Description of the parameter.
 The type refers to the page with data types of the current scope ||
 || **SETTINGS***
 [`array`](../../data-types.md) | Example of a parameter with a complex nested structure.
-At this level, we describe it in general terms, without all the details — just providing an overall view.
-Because later, individual keys like `CONFIG` or `ITEMS` will be described in subsequent tables with separate subheadings.
+At this level, we describe it in general terms, but without all the details — just giving an overall idea.
+Because later, individual keys like `CONFIG` or `ITEMS` will be described in subsequent tables with separate headings

 ```json
 {